Willard school chief says district and community are 'concerned about our students'

 The Willard City Schools and community have many caring adults who truly are concerned about our students and work together to provide a safe learning environment every day.
 In school and in the community, it is especially important for students and adults to openly communicate when there is a problem.
 If there is no indication of an issue, it is difficult for the school or community to work toward a solution.

 Bullying is a growing epidemic; one that affects not only children, but parents, teachers and communities.
 No longer is bullying confined to a schoolyard where children could previously escape the pressure of bullies and retreat to a safe place called home.
-With the rise of the internet and social media, comes new ways for students to bully others at at any time in any place.
+With the rise of the internet and social media, comes new ways for students to bully others at any time in any place.
 Statistics gathered from sources including StopBullying.gov found 35% of kids have been threatened online.
 In addition, according to the National Education Association, PACER Center, and StopBullying.gov:

 • One in 7 students in grades K to 12 are either a bully or have been a victim of bullying.